Rainchus/ChameleonTwist1-JP-Recomp/BUILDING.md

 ## 6. Success

 Voilà!
-You should now have a `Zelda64Recompiled` executable in the build directory!
+You should now have a `ChameleonTwistJPRecompiled` executable in the build directory!
 If you used Visual Studio this will be `out/build/x64-[Configuration]` and if you used the provided CMake commands then this will be `build-cmake`.
 You will need to run the executable out of the root folder of this project or copy the assets folder to the build folder to run it.

-> [!IMPORTANT]
-> In the game itself, you should be using a standard ROM, not the decompressed one.